rolandFleddermann/after-school-help/README.md

-To open a pre-existing notebook, just double click on one of the folders (e.g. `physics` or `maths`) and double click on a notebook file (anything with the ![notebook icon](jupyter-lab-notebook-icon.png) icon or any file with the `.ipynb` extension.
+To open a pre-existing notebook, just double click on one of the folders (e.g. `physics` or `maths`) and double click on a notebook file (anything with the ![notebook icon](jupyter-lab-notebook-icon.png) icon or any file with the `.ipynb` extension).
 For instance, if you open the [evaporating a pot of water](physics/evaporating-a-pot-of-water.ipynb) worked example file, you'll see something like this: